dbcook/openrocket-database/README.md

 | `top_flight.orc`         | No   | 100%
 | `competition_chutes.orc` | No   | 100%

+There are files I may never do, or do in very abbreviated form.

+* Fliskits - Jim Flis ceased operations of Fliskits in 2018; no unique parts except nose cones.
+* CMR - the unique tube sizes are no longer made by anyone, so very limited usefulness.

 Validation tests are needed to make sure that part generate reasonable masses and have internally consistent dimensions.
 I experimented with creating some `.ork` design files,